ukparliament/egg-timer/public/date.rb.md

       is_lords_non_sitting_scrutiny_day
     end
   end
+(End of methods to calculate non-sitting scrutiny days in both Houses.)

 ### We want to check if this is a scrutiny day in the Commons.

 A scrutiny day in the Commons is either an actual sitting day in the Commons, or a non-sitting scrutiny day in the Commons.